vanderbilt-redcap/headCircumferenceChart/README.md

-# headCircumferenceChart
+# CDC Weight/Length/Head Circumference Charts
-Inserts a chart for typical head circumference into REDCap form and marks the current record's location on the chart based on age/head circumference.
+Inserts a chart for typical head circumference/height/weight into REDCap form and marks the current record's location on the chart based on age/head circumference.

 ##Configuration
 ###Field to display head circumference/height/weight chart